bela-d/debian_chromebook_XE303C12/README.rst

 The final result is usable but far from production quality.

 1. Currently the machine does not like the reboot much.
 This leads to a back screen -> shutdown and restart each time.
-2. Sound card is not configured (and may not work).
-3. There is no graphic acceleration.
-4. Change the password!!! ;-)
+2. Change the password!!! ;-)
-5. If the battery of your Chromebook discharged completely, you may loose your developer mode and thus, you are unable to boot from USB or SD card.
+3. If the battery of your Chromebook discharged completely, you may loose your developer mode and thus, you are unable to boot from USB or SD card.
 Basically, using ctrl-U will fail and you will hear 2 beeps.
 To fix this, please follow this guide: https://dev.chromium.org/chromium-os/developer-information-for-chrome-os-devices/workaround-for-battery-discharge-in-dev-mode
-6. Plenty of other problems not described here.
+4. Plenty of other problems not described here.

 Rebuilding locally
 ******************